Social determinism: Helping behaviour

-Levine et al.’s 2001 study was conducted in 23 large, global cities.
+Levine et al.'s 2001 study was conducted in 23 large, global cities.
 The study looked at the likelihood of individuals from different cultures on helping in non-emergency situations.
 The results indicated that altruistic behaviour varied depending on the society that an individual was a part of.
 This variation was owed to the factors such as the normality of amiable social behavior (simpatia), economic productivity, socialization and cultural traditions.

 Levine's study supports the concept of social determinism, as it suggests that helping behavior is primarily influenced by socialization and cultural determinants.

 Well-being

 Across different cultures, the population have varied opinions on the 'ideal' level of subjective well-being.
 Evidence has shown that it is important to consider individual perspectives when rating happiness and well-being.
 Attempts to identify a universal indicator for subjective well-being has been unsuccessful, due to the significant variation in cultural contexts.

 Social interactions and context play heavily into individual desires to express certain emotions; for example, studies have shown that East Asians tend to have lower levels of well-being, and emotions that are considered 'positive' and desired differ.
 For example, European Americans enjoy feeling high-energy emotions, like excitement, whilst individuals from Hong Kong prefer calmer states.
 Similarly, the nature of a society being individualist or collectivist can play a part in ideals of well-being.
 Studies have suggested that individuals within collectivist societies have lower life satisfaction due to stringent cultural norms and amplified societal pressure.

 Well-being is a good example of social determination.
-It demonstrates that an individuals' perspectives on what constitutes as being satisfied and well is dependent on socialization and cultural context.
+It demonstrates that an individual's perspectives on what constitutes as being satisfied and well is dependent on socialization and cultural context.